 - Are you more concerned with ethical manufacturing or lowest cost?

-- How hands on do you want to be in the production?
+- How hands-on do you want to be in the production?

 - Do you plan to scale?

 "In corporate, we were developing two years in advance,” Sarah says.
-“Corporations tend to design faster, so they’re doing a lot of trend research.”
+“Big corporations tend to design faster, so they’re doing a lot of trend research.”
 Without the big team and resources, though, independent designers like Sarah are working closer to delivery dates.

 Your design and development period and delivery dates depend on your customer and your launch strategy, Sarah says.
+She suggests that you have your collection ready for the next season at least six to eight months in advance.
 If you’re selling wholesale, buyers will need to see your collection a month before fashion week.

 Work backward from your delivery date to establish your design and production timelines.
 Add dates of important global fashion events, like New York Fashion Week, to your calendar to help set goals.

-Seasonality doesn’t have to dictate your collections, however.
+Seasonality doesn’t have to dictate all of your collections, however.
 “It’s always such a shame when I design a beautiful print and I think, ‘I only have this for one season.
 I only have a six-month window,’” says Sarah.
 Therefore, she’s inspired to work toward prints that work regardless of season.

 You can’t just have pretty clothes.
-You have to know every detail.
+You have to know every detail.Sarah Donofrio

 Approaching buyers is a daunting experience, and Sarah has worked on both sides of the transaction.
 Her experience looking through the buyer’s lens helped her stand out when she was pitching her own line.

+Hitting the pavement was a strategy that worked for Sarah when she was starting out.
 While she advocates for face time, Sarah doesn’t recommend an ambush.
 Start slow, she says.
 Introduce yourself with a card or a catalog and try to book time to meet later.